 - And at about 100 degrees Celsius, it’d take only 4 hours.

-What is the Best Place for your Pizza Dough to Raise?
+What is the Best Place for your Pizza Dough to Rise?

 In addition, you can wrap the bowl in a towel and place it in a warm spot in your kitchen.
 If you don’t have access to a heated area, you can also use plastic wrap or a damp towel to cover the bowl and trap heat inside.

-If you want to let your pizza dough rise at room temperature (around 20°C, or 68 degrees Fahrenheit), be sure to be placed in a draft-free area away from direct sunlight and heat sources.
-Do not put the bowl directly on the counter or table because this will keep it from rising properly because of constant exposure to heat coming from below (especially when you want to rise your dough in less than 24 hours.
+If you want to let your pizza dough rise at room temperature (around 20°C or 68 degrees Fahrenheit), be sure to be placed it in a draft-free area away from direct sunlight and heat sources.
+Please do not put the bowl directly on the counter or table because this will keep it from rising properly because of constant exposure to heat coming from below (especially when you want to rise your dough in less than 24 hours.

 However, you can also use a combination of both hot and cool temperatures.
 It takes skill to keep the dough at both temperatures for the best results.
 First, reheat it for 6-8 hours, then store pizza dough for another 6 – 8 hours or overnight after this process.
 It is your choice whether to use this method or not.